meatware/genomics_test/README.md

 The lambda Python3 code for exif-ripper is located in `Serverless/exif-ripper/` and it leverages the following libraries to execute the following workflow:
 1. [boto3](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/s3.html#s3): Read binary image file from s3 into RAM.
 2. [exif](https://pypi.org/project/exif/): Strips any exif data from image
-3. Use Boto3 again to write the sanitised file to the destination bucket.potential errors.
+3. Use Boto3 again to write the sanitised file to the destination bucket.

 ### Deployment tool overview
 The solution for this problem was solved using the following deployment tools: